benjamindfuentes/Loan-Applicants/README.md

 # Loan Applicants Data
 ## 💼  Overview
-An ongoing project analyzing and visualizing loan application data using SQL.
+A project analyzing and visualizing loan application data using SQL.

 I'll be tracking/analyzing loan applications submitted for 6 loan purposes:
 1. Education,